Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Validation of wave-body interaction against two flume experiments

-We focus our attention on the vertical force exerted on the cylinder once the periodic wave motion is established in the NWT.
-A Fourier analysis is applied to the computed times-series of vertical force.
-The normalized amplitudes of the harmonics of the vertical force and the mean vertical force (drift force) are plotted in Figure~(\ref{fig:Error2DCyl}) as a function of the Keulegan-Carpenter number.
-On this figure, the results from the present NWT are compared with the experimental values from \citet{chaplin1984nonlinear} and the numerical results from \citet{guerber2011modelisation}.
-The linear theory results from \citet{ogilvie_1963} are added for comparison of the amplitude of the first harmonic.
-The Keulegan-Carpenter ($KC$) is defined as:
+We focus our attention to the vertical force exerted on the cylinder once the periodic wave motion is established in the NWT.
+A Fourier analysis is applied to the computed time series of vertical force.
+The normalized amplitudes of the harmonics of the vertical force and the mean vertical force (drift force) are plotted in \cref{fig:Error2DCyl} as a function of the Keulegan-Carpenter number ($KC$), defined as: